 These requests are described as changes to existing staffing levels, services, contributions, or one-time projects or studies that cannot be funded through existing budgets.
 These items are listed on page 4, along with their impact on the budget.
 All supplemental requests have been included in the budget and are reflected in the overall budget increase.
-Council may choose to add or remove certain projects and initiatives, which would have a bearing on the final tax impact.

-• Personnel Impacts
+Personnel Impacts